Shall I compare thee to a summer’s day?

 The first step in flattening or truing an ura is to evaluate its condition.
 Don’t start grinding away willy nilly without first checking it and making a plan.
 If you find you cannot stop yourself, don’t walk but run to the nearest pharmacy and buy a bucket of the medicine discussed in part 19 in this series about maintaining sharpening stones.

 There are several ways to check the ura’s condition.
 A thin straightedge works well in most cases.
-Place the edge on top of the full length of the shiny land at one side of the ura all the way to the cutting edge.
-Keep the straightedge touching the land; Don’t let it span the hollow-ground urasuki.
+A thick straightedge may be easier to keep stable on the ura, but it will shut out too much light making observation difficult.
+Place the straightedge edge-down on top of the full length of the side land all the way to the cutting edge.
+Keep the straightedge touching the land; Don’t let it span the hollow-ground uratsuki.
 Hold the straightedge and blade up to a strong light source and look for light passing between them.
 This technique is quick and dirty and will suffice in most cases, but does not tell you a lot about twist.

 I learned two things from my examination of this atsunomi.
 First, there is a high spot (convex) at the skinny land on one side located approximately 1/2 to 5/8 the blades’ distance from the cutting edge.
 The land on the other side seems a little low.
 Hmm, curious.
 This is a bit unusual, but it happens when a blade warps during heat treat, which Shirogami steels tends to do frequently.

-The second problem I observed was that the last 3~4mm of the itoura land right behind the cutting edge curves downward away from the ura just a tiny bit, enough to cause problems.
+The second problem I observed was that the last 3~4mm of the itoura land at the cutting edge curves downward away from the ura just a tiny bit, enough to cause problems.

 I next must formulate a plan to resolve these problems with a minimum of time and effort and without making things worse.